davidwilemski/davidwilemski.com/content/blog/open-run-log.md

 great model of making both the software and code available to anyone interested and I wanted to do the same.

-If you give it a try, be sure to let me know what you think!
+If you give it a try, be sure to let me know what you think\!